zscaler/terraform-provider-zia/docs/resources/zia_traffic_forwarding_gre_tunnel.md

 The **zia_traffic_forwarding_gre_tunnel** resource allows the creation and management of GRE tunnel configuration in the Zscaler Internet Access (ZIA) portal.

 -> **Note:** The provider automatically query the Zscaler cloud for the primary and secondary destination datacenter and virtual IP address (VIP) of the GRE tunnel.
-The parameter can be overriden if needed by setting the parameters: `primary_dest_vip` and `secondary_dest_vip`.
+The attribute can be overriden if needed by setting the parameters: `primary_dest_vip` and `secondary_dest_vip`.

-## Example Usage
+## Example Usage - Unnumbered

 ```hcl
 # Creates a numbered GRE Tunnel